Dentures — Longmont, CO

 - Brush and floss your remaining natural teeth and gums after each meal, when you wake up, and before you go to bed.

-- While you sleep, you should soak a denture in water or a denture solution.
+- While you sleep, you should soak the denture in water or a denture solution.
 This allows your gums to rest and keeps the denture moist.

-- Always place a towel on hard surfaces when you clean your denture to prevent damage if you accidentally drop it.
+- Always place a towel on hard surfaces when to set your clean denture on to prevent damage if it accidentally slips off of the counter.